hyperledger-labs/private-data-objects/README.md

 instance of the object, and to provide a means of guaranteeing atomicity of updates across interacting objects.
 PDO performs contract execution and storage off the blockchain, with only a hash of blockchain state stored on the distributed ledger.
-Currently, the PDO/CCF combo is restricted to virtual enclaves.
+Currently, the PDO/CCF combo is restricted to simulated enclaves.

 PDO provides benefits for both application developers seeking to define and implement privacy-preserving distributed ledgers, and for service providers